Brushed, washed, having dispatched telegrams a few modest but happy (ahem!).

 Know all vegetation ceases and we enter a great kingdom of stone and sand, we went through the pass at sunset.
 Walls of rubble and purple hills, a mauve circus that hides the fertile coastal valleys.
 Paradise lost!

-They accompany me the next day, late in the afternoon travelling the 30 km of already asphalted road to Moscow that makes its dark line along the narrow plain for over 700 miles.
+They accompany the next day, late in the afternoon, about 30 km already paved the road to Moscow that sinks its sharp line the narrow plain, over 700 miles.

-We spend the evening in the small city of Novgorod, the cradle of the Russian empire, which attracts lovers of the ancient Slavic regime to look at the Kremlin and the Cathedral and where to the office of tourism "International" had organized an excellent and hospitable refuge.
-This must be an ancient episcopal palace an old place like a cloister but I am slightly intimidated and I sat in a room with large ceremonial furniture which is draped with precious brocades.
+Stop the evening in the small city of Novgorod, the cradle of the Russian empire, the Kremlin and the Cathedral attracts lovers of ancient Slavic, and where the State Service of Tourism "International" has organized an excellent flag refuge.
+This must be some ancient episcopal palace are raw! a cloister.
+Slightly intimidated, I sat in a room at large ceremonial furniture draped with precious brocades.

-The zig-zags from Tunisia to Morocco are too erratic for me to ask you to follow me step by step a few impressions will be enough!
-Thus, the 'troglodytes of' Matmata dwell in fairly high rocky caves, piled on top of one another for five levels.
-When the ladders are taken away you can feel the tranquility of the tenants.
-It's a significant improvement in a country that was not so quiet before the arrival of French.
+The zig-zags, from Tunisia to Morocco, are too erratic for me to ask you to follow me step by step.
+And some impressions you well enough!
+Thus, the wrens Mabmata give you a fairly high: in rocky caves, they carved up its five floors of caves superimposed.
+When the scale is drawn, feel the tranquility of the tenants.
+Significant advantage in a country that was not too quiet before the arrival of French.